-On 26th November 2015 the House of Lords debated a motion from Baroness Deech: “That this House takes note of the protection of freedom of speech in universities.”
-The Bishop of Ely, Rt Revd Stephen Conway, spoke in the debate:
+On 5th July 2016 the House of Lords debated a motion to take note of the result of the referendum on the UK’s membership of the European Union.
+The Bishop of Ely, Rt Revd Stephen Conway, spoke in the debate, focusing on leadership, common values, education and the rural workforce.

 On the 14th May 2013 the Bishop of Winchester, the Rt Revd Tim Dakin gave his maiden speech in the House of Lords.
 Following the convention of the House the Bishop spoke about his diocese and then addressed the debate covering his areas of interest education, social cohesion and agriculture.